-Capital Market: Senate receives 3 bills from SEC - Nigeria Today
+Capital Market: Senate Receives 3 Bills From SEC - Nigeria Today

-The Securities and Exchange Commission (SEC) has presented three draft bills to the Senate, aimed at enhancing the operations of the capital market and re-position it as a dependable catalyst for economic recovery.
+The Security and Exchange Commission (SEC), has presented three draft bills to the Senate, aimed at enhancing the operations of the capital market and reposition it as a dependable catalyst for economic recovery.

-The Director General of SEC, Mounir Gwarzo, said the bills were in response to the challenge thrown to the Commission by the Senate President, Bukola Saraki, during a round-table conference organized by the Senate last year on how to reposition the nation’s Capital Market for effectiveness.
+The Director General of SEC, Mounir Gwarzo, said the bills were in response to the challenge thrown to the Commission by the Senate President, Dr. Abubakar Bukola Saraki, during a roundtable conference organized by the Senate last year on how to reposition the nation’s Capital Market for effectiveness.

 The bills which were presented to the Senate President during a courtesy call by a SEC delegation led by its DG, Gwarzo, in Abuja, according to a statement by the Chief Press Secretary to the Senate President, Sanni Onogu, include the Investment and Securities Bill, Companies and Allied Matters Act (CAMA) (amendment) Bill and the Financial Reporting Council of Nigeria Act (amendment) Bill.